 To make sure you always use the right type of heating to cook your food, we have explained the differences and applications below.
+Note: Not all heating functions and other functions are available for both ovens.
+To find out which ones are available, see the symbols on the controls.

-Type of heating Use 3D hot air For baking and roasting on one or more levels.
-The fan distributes the heat from the ring heating element in the back panel evenly around the cooking compartment. ® Gentle hot air For gently cooking selected types of food on one level without preheating.
+Heating function Use Main oven 3D hot air For baking and roasting on one or more levels.
+The fan distributes the heat from the ring-shaped heating element in the back panel evenly around the cooking compartment. ® Gentle hot air For gently cooking selected types of food on one level without preheating.
 The fan distributes the heat from the ring-shaped heating element in the back panel around the cooking compartment.
-This heating function is used to measure both the energy consumption in air recirculation mode and the energy efficiency class.
-B Pizza setting For cooking pizza and dishes that require a lot of heat from underneath.
-The bottom heating element and the ring heating element in the back panel heat up.
-Bottom heating For cooking in a bain marie and for baking food for extra time.
-Heat is emitted from below.
-Grill, large area For grilling flat items, such as steaks or sausages, for making toast, and for browning food.
-The whole area below the grill element becomes hot. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Circulated air grilling For roasting poultry, whole fish and larger pieces of meat.
-The grill element and the fan switch on and off alternately.
-The fan circulates the hot air around the food.
+This heating function is used to measure both the energy consumption in air recirculation mode and the energy efficiency class. "" Grill, large area For grilling flat items, such as steaks or sausages, for making toast, and for browning food.
+The whole area below the grill element becomes hot.
 Top/bottom heating For traditional baking and roasting on one level.
 Especially suitable for cakes with moist toppings.
 Heat is emitted evenly from above and below.
 This heating function is used to measure the energy consumption in the conventional mode.
+Top oven Top/bottom heating For baking on one level.
+Heat is emitted evenly from above and below.
+This heating function is used to determine the energy efficiency class in conventional mode. ~ Grill, small area For grilling small amounts of steaks or sausages, for making toast, and for cooking au gratin.
+The centre area under the grill heating element becomes hot. "" Grill, large area For grilling flat items, such as steaks or sausages, for making toast, and for browning food.
+The whole area below the grill element becomes hot.